Royleong31/sanitiser_backend/README.md

 - More details on the specific workings of each API can be found in the comments in the code in the index.js file

 ## Database Architecture
 - There are 3 main parties: Companies, Users, and dispensers.
 - Each company has many dispensers
 - Each company has many users
 - When dispenser is refilled/refill running low, notifications will be sent to the users that are registered to the same company as that dispenser

 ### Tables
 1) usageData
-    - Stores
+    Stores a new document every time dispensers are used or refilled Stores details of the dispenser, time, and the type of usage (whether is was used or refilled) If dispenser was used, wasUsed == true, if dispenser was refilled, wasUsed == false

 2) users

 3) dispensers
 4) companies